Austin Powers: The Spy Who Shagged Me: Plot

-Under MOD instructions to implant a homing device into Fat Bastard, Felicity has sex with him, enabling her to plant the device in his anus.
-Fat Bastard forces it out of his bowels into a toilet, but a stool sample reveals traces of a vegetable that only grows on one Caribbean island.
-Austin and Felicity arrive on the island but are apprehended.
-They escape their cell after Felicity distracts the guard by flashing her breasts at him.
+Austin discovers that Fat Bastard stole his mojo.
+Felicity has sex with Fat Bastard, which enables her to plant a homing device in his anus.
+After locating the device in a toilet, the MOD finds that Fat Bastard's feces contain traces of a vegetable that only grows on one Caribbean island.
+Austin and Felicity arrive on the island and are captured, but manage to escape.

-Dr. Evil and Mini-Me leave for the Moon to install the giant laser, pursued by Austin and Felicity on Apollo 11.
+Dr. Evil and Mini-Me leave for the Moon to install the giant laser, pursued by Austin and Felicity on the Apollo 11 spaceflight.
 At Dr. Evil's Moon base, Austin battles Mini-Me, eventually flushing him into space.
-He then confronts Dr. Evil, who gives him an ultimatum: save the world, or Felicity, who is trapped in a chamber with poison gas, will die, not before Felicity tells Austin to save the world.
-Before Austin can kill him, Dr. Evil suggests Austin use the time machine to save both Felicity and the world.
-Austin travels ten minutes into the past, meeting up with himself and saving the world and Felicity.
-Realizing his failure at the hands of Austin, Dr. Evil inadvertently initiates the self-destruct mechanism of the Moon base and escapes after throwing Austin's mojo into the air.
-Although Austin fails to catch it, and it is destroyed, Felicity points out all the things Austin has done to never lose his mojo.
-They escape through the time portal to 1999.
+Austin then confronts Dr. Evil, who has trapped Felicity in a chamber with poison gas.
+Cornered by Austin, Dr. Evil suggests that Austin use the time machine to save both Felicity and the world.
+Austin travels ten minutes into the past, meeting up with his past self and accomplishing both objectives.
+Dr. Evil initiates the self-destruct mechanism of the Moon base and escapes after throwing Austin's mojo into the air.
+Austin fails to catch it, and it is destroyed.
+Felicity tells him he still has his mojo, and they escape through the time portal to 1999.

-Back at Austin's pad, Fat Bastard attempts to assassinate Austin, but Felicity easily disarms him.
-Afterward, Austin and Felicity throw a party to celebrate his mission.
+Back at Austin's residence, Fat Bastard attempts to assassinate Austin and Felicity, but they disarm him.
 In 1969, Dr. Evil recovers Mini-Me from space and vows revenge on Austin.
-On The Jerry Springer Show, Scott learns that Jerry invites his biological mother, who turns out to be Frau Farbissina, telling him that he is the love child of her and Dr. Evil, much to his delight.
-Meanwhile, Austin returns to his pad to discover Felicity with the past Austin, who claims that since he and Austin are the same person, he is not cheating.